torvalds/linux/Documentation/arch/arm64/arm-cca.rst

 hardware to allow a VM guest to be run in a way which protects the code and data of the guest from the hypervisor.
 It extends the older "two world" model (Normal and Secure World) into four worlds: Normal, Secure, Root and Realm.
-Linux can then also be run as a guest to a monitor running in the Realm world.
+GNU/Linux can then also be run as a guest to a monitor running in the Realm world.

 The monitor running in the Realm world is known as the Realm Management